 Lesson Plans for Homeschooling

 On their website, Raddish Kids offers lesson plans for homeschoolers.
-This allows them to turn the recipes into 45-90 minute lessons, each integrating a subject like a history or science.
+This allows them to turn the recipes into 45-90 minute lessons, each integrating a subject like the history of science.
 These lessons can be used easily in homeschool co-ops.

 Other Bonus resources